Saturday 7 April, 10am – 12:45pm

 Saturday 9 Jun, 10am – 1:45pm

-The Early Bird rate for this course is available until 4 weeks before the start date.
+The Early Bird rate for this course is currently available

 Who is it for?

 The course is suitable for anyone that is experiencing stress, anxiety, depression, physical or emotional pain, or is feeling stuck or uncertain about their present situation or the future.
 It is also suitable for anyone who wants to develop greater self-awareness and to have greater understanding and control of their feelings and emotions.
 It can help participants to identify positive changes in any aspect of their life, and to take action to bring about those changes.
 It will help participants to develop acceptance and a non-judgmental attitude towards themselves and others.

 What happens in the Mindfulness Now Course?